 If you have drier skin, oils like sunflower, castor and jojoba are good for delivering a good dose of moisture, if you have oilier skin, lighter oils like Apricot Kernel, Camellia and Jojoba are best.
 Jojoba is one of the key ingredients we’d advise you to look for when looking at oil-based skincare.
 The natural make up of Jojoba is very similar to the skin’s sebum, making it a great match for maintaining balanced skin and reducing the chances of irritation.

 Olive oil, Grapeseed oil, Avocado oil and Sweet Almond oil are also kind to skin, and not too heavy on application which too reduces chances of pore-clogging.
 Whatever you choose, if it includes coconut oil in the first 1-4 ingredients, AVOID.

 What can you expect when introducing an oil cleanser?

 Calmer, brighter and more hydrated skin.
 Sounds great right?
 Like any product though, you have to work out what works best for you.
 It may mean a transition period where your skin adapts to the new routine, much like with any new product, it may mean that you have to try different levels or different ways of application as we discussed above.
 Oil cleansing has also been seen to reduce the inflammation of skin conditions like eczema and psoriasis, reducing the redness of breakouts and helping them to heal, and depending on which ingredients are added to the key oils, can act as topical remedies for wrinkles and age spots.

-Conscious House London’s Fresh-Faced Oil Cleanser
+Scintilla’s Fresh-Faced Oil Cleanser